u1ui/aspect-ratio.el/README.md

 # aspect-ratio.el

 CSS now has the property: aspect ratio".
-But for our needs the behavior of this CSS property is not sufficient.
+Instead of waiting for safari we have Element.

 ## Features
 - No `overflow:hidden`